mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Go crazy with long test names

-Good developers write concise function names.
-For example, which of the following two function names do you prefer?
+Which of the following function names do you prefer?

 * `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid`
 * `isAccountActive`

 The first is more precise, but the burden of typing a 57-character name on every invocation outweighs the benefit of extra precision for most developers (except for Java developers, for whom both names are offensively terse).

 For test functions, there's a key factor that changes the equation: nobody writes *calls* to test functions.
-A developer only has to type out a test name once: in the function signature.
-Given this, brevity matters, but it matters much less than for other functions.
+A developer only has to type out a test name once in the function signature.
+Given this, brevity matters, but it matters less than for other functions.

 In addition, precise function names have higher value in test code.
 Whenever a test breaks, the test name is the first thing you see, so it should convey as much information as possible.
 For example, imagine modifying this production class: